Volvo S60 Common Problems and Solutions

 Problem:

-Your seatbelt has suddenly become very loose.
+Your seatbelt has suddenly become very slack.

 Solution: